A 1967 WKNR Keener Contact News Presentation

 The YouTube video titled “Detroit Riots 1968,” while seeming erroneous, it was titled as such the year it was released.
 The footage is silent.

+WHEN IT HAPPENED.
 AS IT HAPPENED.
-WHEN IT HAPPENED.
 DETROIT 1967